-Spice up your title design with some fundamental tips
+Spice up your title design with these After Effects tips for video editors

 You're comfortable editing video, but are your titles a little...half-done?
 Do those lower thirds seem flat and uninteresting?
 Is your typeface competing with your images for attention?
 Sounds like you need some fundamental title design tips...and it just so happens, we've got a few.

 We’re back for the third and final part of this title sequence upgrade—make sure to check out parts one and two if you haven’t already.
 Today, we’ll be covering:

 Let’s finish this thing up!

 We’ve been working on upgrading this title sequence for two tutorials, and it's time to finish things up.
 We’ve arrived with something that’s definitely an improvement, but I think we can go even further and have these titles actually make sense for the concept of our show.